typesense/typesense-website/docs-site/content/guide/supabase-full-text-search.md

   );
 ```

-It may also be useful to know how to unschedule active cron jobs.
+It will also be useful to know how to unschedule active cron jobs.

 #### Example: Unscheduling an Active Cron Job